-There are many environmental and electrical factors that can cause the performance of a thick film resistor to degrade over time.
+Many environmental and electrical factors can cause the performance of a thick film resistor to degrade over time.
 To avoid compromising system performance it is important to be aware of the issues and to manage them appropriately.

-Resistors are used in a wide range of applications where their stability over time is important.
-These include voltage divider circuits and resistors used as feedback or biassing elements where a change in resistance directly impacts on the performance of a circuit.
+In many applications resistance stability over time is important.
+These include voltage divider circuits and resistors used as feedback or biassing elements.
+Here, a change in resistance will directly impact the performance of a circuit.

-Factors that may degrade a resistor (change its resistance) may be environmental or electrical.
+Factors that may degrade a resistor (change its resistance) may be environmental, electrical or application related.
 They include:

 - Surge and ESD.